Nicole Scherzinger: 2019–2022: The Masked Singer, Pussycat Dolls reunion and solo comeback

+2023–present: Sunset Boulevard and Broadway debut

+In 2023, Scherzinger collaborated with Japanese rock star Yoshiki to perform "I'll Be Your Love" in the documentary film Yoshiki: Under the Sky.

+Scherzinger returned to the West End starring as Norma Desmond in the 2023 revival of Sunset Boulevard at the Savoy Theatre.
+Her performance garnered critical acclaim; Matt Wolf of The New York Times hailed her performance as "career-defining", writing, "Scherzinger finds a predatory allure in the character that is both captivating and chilling."
+For her performance in the West End, Scherzinger received the 2023 Evening Standard Theatre Award for Best Musical Performance and the 2024 Laurence Olivier Award for Best Actress in a Musical.
+In 2024, she made her Broadway debut in the same role in the transfer of the production to the St. James Theatre, which later earned her multiple awards including the Tony Award for Best Actress in a Musical.
+She has since been in talks to possibly reprise her role in the film adaptation of the musical, which has been in development since 2019.
+On June 16, 2024, Scherzinger performed "What I Did for Love (A Chorus Line)" to accompany the In memoriam segment of the 77th Tony Awards.
+Later that year, she would settle the dispute with Antin over the Pussycat Dolls' 2021 reunion tour, and stated she was open to another reunion in the future.

 Artistry

 Influences

 Scherzinger has named Whitney Houston as her idol and biggest influence.
 She said that she wanted to be "Whitney Houston growing up" and praised the singer's vocal abilities and stage presence.
 She noted, "no one can sing [her songs] like her.
 She had such a powerful energy about her that when she sang it was like she had wings — she filled the universe with her voice.
 Hers was a divine gift and it happened to come in the most beautiful package."
 She revealed, Houston's "The Greatest Love of All" was the song that made her want to do music.
 As she grew older she also listened to artists such as Ella Fitzgerald, Billie Holiday, Roberta Flack, Sade, Alanis Morissette, and Tina Turner.
 She has also stated that Andrew Lloyd Webber's music has been influential to her as an artist as she grew up listening to musicals such as Jesus Christ Superstar, Joseph and the Amazing Technicolor Dreamcoat, Evita.
 Following the death of Prince in late of April 2016, Scherzinger posted a lengthy tribute citing him as a "mentor" and "inspiration" to her career.
 While on stage Scherzinger borrows personas of Tina Turner and Mick Jagger; "the way he prances around stage and the poise he has on stage.
 But I love [Turner's] attitude and sass.
 I steal from her all the time, especially being the lead singer of this group, the Pussycat Dolls, to be fearless and just have that attitude and that soul behind you."